2023–24 UMass Minutemen ice hockey season: Season

-With about half of the team being made up of new faces, UMass entered the season as a relative unknown.
+With about half of the team being made up of new players, UMass entered the season as a relative unknown by the general public.
 While most of the defense returned, headed by Ryan Ufko and Scott Morrow, both the goaltenders and forward units had been completely revamped.
-Unsurprisingly, with so much unknown about the Minutemen, the team was unranked coming into the season but the swiftly made their mark on the year.
+With so much unknown about the Minutemen, the team was unranked coming into the season but the swiftly made their mark on the year.

 Cole Brady, the only returning netminder, got the start in the first two games.
 However, after surrendering 7 goals to Michigan, top prospect Michael Hrabal was swapped in and the team never looked back.
 Hrabal provided an instant boost and allowed the Minutemen to earn a split with the Wolverines.
 The following week, the freshman goalie did even better by backstopping Massachusetts to a sweep of Minnesota State, earning his first career shutout in the process.
 Part of the reason Hrabal was able to get wins in his first three games was that the new additions up front were working as well.
 While the scoring was sparked by the blueline, Jack Musa and Aydar Suniev were proving to be key contributors on offense and both finished in the team's top five as freshmen.

 UMass jumped into the national rankings by late October and proceeded to climb up the ranks until they reached the top 10 by the beginning of December.
 When the team returned after the winter break, Brady was back as the team starter because Hrabal was still busy helping the Czech Republic win a bronze medal at the World Junior Championships.
 Unfortunately for UMass, the team didn't play too well in his absence and lost three consecutive games (two in a shootout).
 Once Hrabal rejoined the team, he was given complete control of the net for the rest of the season and the team would need every bit of his heroics to make the NCAA tournament.

 With Hockey East as one of, if not the strongest, league in the nation, the Minutemen had a sizable hurdle in front of them with their conference schedule.
 In January and February, the team's offense declined a bit from what it had been before the break but was fairly consistent nonetheless.
 Hrabal's performed well under pressure, aside from a poor showing against #1 Boston College, but the team still had to struggle to find wins.
 Massachusetts entered the last couple of weeks of the regular season just above the cut line for the NCAA tournament.
 A sweep of Massachusetts Lowell gave the team a little breathing room but a pair of 1-goal losses to Maine put the Minutemen in a very precarious position as the conference tournament began.